manjeet-thadani/cat-image-of-the-day/README.md

 ### Step 2: Setup cloud services

 We would setup following cloud services:
-- `S3 Buckets`: 2 s3 buckets would be created to host website and assets (cat images) respectively
+- `S3 Buckets`: 2 s3 buckets would be created to host the website and assets (cat images) respectively
-- `Cloudfront`: 2 cloudfront distributions would be created to serve content from both S3 buckets
+- `Cloudfront`: 2 CloudFront distributions would be created to serve content from both S3 buckets
 - `VPC`: VPC in which EKS & Redis would be created
-- `EKS`: kubernetes cluster to deploy backend application and other services
+- `EKS`: Kubernetes cluster to deploy backend application and other services
-- `Redis`: setup AWS ElastiCache for Redis - would be used by backend application
+- `Redis`: setup AWS ElastiCache for Redis - would be used by the backend application

 1. Update bucket name in `terraform/02-project-setup/envs/backend.conf` with the bucket created in `Step 1`
 2. Update `terraform/02-project-setup/envs/terraform.tfvars`